Hello there. I'm excited you are here!

 My name is Eliana Corredor.
-I am a mom, wife, and music educator with more than 20 years of experience teaching piano and early childhood music.
-I teach all the piano lessons at the Montgomery Music Studio here in Cincinnati, OH, and also virtually (if preferred).
+I'm a mom, wife, and music educator with over 25 years of experience teaching piano and early childhood music.
+I'm the founder and teacher of Montgomery Music Studio here in Cincinnati, OH, and virtually (if preferred).

-When I was little I dreamed of becoming an astronaut because I was (like most kids) fascinated with the sky, the stars, and "The Universe".
-I am still interested in that Universe that encompasses our world, the mystery of life itself, and all things considered "spiritual".
-That is how as a highly sensitive person, I later realized that my mission in life would be fulfilled by a humanistic career, even though my favorite subject through high school was math (I once contemplated becoming an engineer!).
-Well, music was able to perfectly marry my artistic inclination, with the more practical/mental and numerical aspects of the brain (I still love math!).
+When I was little, I dreamed of becoming an astronaut because I was (like most kids) fascinated with the sky, the stars, and "The Universe."
+I am still interested in that universe encompassing our world, the mystery of life itself, and all things considered "spiritual."
+That is how as a highly reflective person, I later realized that my mission in life would be fulfilled by a humanistic career, even though my favorite subject through high school was math (I once contemplated becoming an engineer!)
+Music could perfectly marry my artistic inclination with the more practical/mental and numerical aspects of the brain (I still love math!)

-My music learning started with piano lessons and solfeggio when I was 9 years old in my native country of Venezuela.
-I continued actively playing until my second child was born, almost 13 years ago.
+My music learning started with solfeggio at age seven and continued with piano lessons when I was nine years old in my native country of Venezuela.
+I continued playing until my second child was born almost 15 years ago.
 After completing Art History courses at the University of my native town (Mérida), I moved to the capital of my country (Caracas), and my musical college studies were magical, full of diverse experiences, lessons, group classes, and concert events.
-As a young adult, I played solo, chamber music, and was a soloist with two Orchestras, one in Venezuela and another one in Central America (El Salvador).
-I later came to the United States and earned a Master's Degree in piano performance from Butler University, and ended my formal studies at the College-Conservatory of Music of the University of Cincinnati, where I completed my Artist Diploma Degree.
-I remember being at UC and thinking that I didn't want to be a concert pianist anymore, what I wanted was a normal life, and thankfully, I got one!
-I married my wonderful boyfriend at a time, a Hungarian engineer student, and we decided to stay in the States and grow a family.
-We have a 16-year-old son Oliver (also an accomplished piano player himself), and a 12-year old special needs daughter Nina, both wonderful kids who fill our lives with joy and wonder.
+As a young adult, I played solo and chamber music and was a soloist with two orchestras, one in Venezuela and another in Central America (El Salvador).
+I later came to the United States and earned a Master's in piano performance from Butler University.
+I ended my formal studies at the College-Conservatory of Music of the University of Cincinnati, where I completed my Artist Diploma.
+I remember being at UC and thinking I didn't want to be a concert pianist anymore.
+I wanted an everyday life, and thankfully, I got one!
+I married my wonderful boyfriend at the time, a Hungarian engineering student, and we decided to stay in the States and grow a family.
+We have a 17-year-old son, Oliver (also an accomplished piano player), and a 13-year-old special needs daughter, Nina, both wonderful kids who fill our lives with joy and wonder.

-The best aspect of my adult life (career-wise) was the decision to become a piano teacher.
-It is a window that deeply connects me to my love for children and young individuals (of all ages), my passion for classical music (and music in general), brain development, spirituality, and definitively a job that I love and cherish, and one that I plan to continue for the rest of my life!
+Becoming a piano teacher was the best aspect of my adult life career-wise.
+It is a window that deeply connects me to my love for children and people of all ages, my passion for classical music, brain development, spirituality, and, definitively, a job that I love.
+One that I plan to continue for the rest of my life!